ericamendez/Docker-and-Kubernetes-Course/frontend/README.md

         - Run with `docker-compose up --build`

 ### Building React App in Production
 - In development environment we have a dev server that sends the http request the `index.html` and `main.js` files to the browser.
-In production, this dev server does not exist.
+In production, this dev server does not exist because it is not appropriate to be running in production environment (has a lot of proccessing power dedicated to processing constantly changing `index.html` and `main.js` files, which we will not need in production since we aren't making changes).
+- We will use server nginx, takes incoming traffic and routing to it with some static files.
+- Create a seperate Dockerfile that will create a production version of our web container with a nginx server.
+    - docker hub has a nginx image, we will be doing a multi step build process for our production container.